zydeico/Blockchain/README.md

 # Blockchain

 A small Blockchain build on Python for know more about this technology and their implementation.

-This project are only for study purposes, enjoy 😊
+Project based on Learn Blockchains by Building One This project are only for study purposes

 ## Installation
 1. Run python 3.6+